|The acronym A.L.I.C.E refers to the term All- Purpose Lightweight Individual Carrying Equipment

 Lower Back Strap (Kidney Pad)

 The LC-2 has a larger Kidney Pad and bigger straps along with a straight connection from Strap to Frame.
 The waist strap can either have a small plastic quick release, or a large V-clip.
 The LC-2 frame is only available in Olive Drab, which means you will have to paint it.
+The correct frame used is green annodized.
 Also, the horizontal crossbar on the LC-2 has a 1" offset off the frame, making it harder to mount on the Motherboard with spacers.
-However, the LC-2 is much easier to find the LC-1 due to it's newer age and comfort compared to the old LC-1's.
+However, the LC-2 is much easier to find than the LC-1 due to it's newer age and comfort compared to the old LC-1's.
 You will need a Black LC-2 if you plan on making a 100% accurate GB2 Proton pack.

 According to research made by RedDeath, the government doesn't recognize LC-2's as apart of their inventory.
 Instead they're classified as LC-1's created during or after 1977.
 Here's the NSN of the LC-2 frame: